rivb/AR-eyewear-master/README.md

 1.- The model struggles to keep tracking the eyepairs when turning to the sides and this is a must.
 The model use is an Machine Learning aproach that works pretty good but maybe we could use a Deep Learning aproach.

 2.- Wrap everything into a web-based app using a framework like Flask or Django

+# Files

+click_and_change.py ---> function to click on window and change frames ( still not finished ) face.py ----> face detection using Haar-Cascades. lens.py ----> virtual glasses try-on.